 Appium Desktop Installation and Configurations

-Go to http://appium.io/downloads.html and click “Appium-Desktop for OSX, Windows and Linux” link.
+Go to http://appium.io/downloads.html and click the “Appium-Desktop for OSX, Windows, and Linux” link.

 When the installation file downloaded, click run and start to install appium desktop.